Countries·9 min read

 The 10% rate held until August 7, 2025, when CBP re-platformed the reciprocal tariff headings and raised Taiwan's default rate to 20% under a new Chapter 99 heading (9903.02.60).
 That 20% rate remained in effect until February 24, 2026, when IEEPA tariffs ended following the Supreme Court's ruling in Learning Resources v.
 Trump.

 On the same day the IEEPA tariff ended, a new Section 122 surcharge of 10% took effect for most countries, including Taiwan.
-Unlike Mexico and Canada, Taiwan had no trade agreement exemption -- the only carveouts were the global exceptions for Annex II products, Section 232 goods, in-transit shipments, and the U.S. content rule.
+Unlike Mexico and Canada, Taiwan had no trade-agreement exemption from the IEEPA reciprocal program -- the only carveouts were the global exceptions for Annex II products, Section 232 goods, in-transit shipments, and the U.S. content rule.
 For importers who paid IEEPA duties on non-exempt goods, the key question now is whether those payments may be recoverable.

 Informational only — not legal advice.